 This epilepsy warrior thanks you from the bottom of her purple heart!

 P.S.
 For those interested in joining the fun, the raffle for the fundraiser is still going on.
 For more information about it, check out my raffle post.
-Or, if you just want to make a donation, please visit my fundraising page here.
+Or, if you just want to donate, please visit my fundraising page here.
 THANK YOU!